phlippe/QualitativeReasoner/README.md

 * Shantanu Chandra

 ## Requirements
 The reasoning engine is written in the programming language Python version 3.7.1.
 We expect this code to also run for any other Python version 3.x.x to be executable.
 No need of any special package is required for this program.
-However, in case of running into troubles, please don't hesitate to contact us (E-mail: phillip.lippe@googlemail.com).

 ## Python executable
 To run the qualitative reasoning engine, please run the command "python main.py".
 The algorithm can parameterized by the following settings: